Dollar Tree (NASDAQ:DLTR) Stock Rating Lowered by Piper Sandler

-Dollar Tree (NASDAQ:DLTR) was downgraded by stock analysts at Piper Sandler from an “overweight” rating to a “neutral” rating in a research report issued on Thursday, Analyst Price Targets reports.
-They presently have a $102.00 target price on the stock, down from their prior target price of $117.00.
-Piper Sandler’s price objective points to a potential upside of 2.68% from the company’s previous close.
+Piper Sandler lowered shares of Dollar Tree (NASDAQ:DLTR) from an overweight rating to a neutral rating in a report issued on Thursday, Analyst Price Targets reports.
+The brokerage currently has $102.00 price target on the stock, down from their prior price target of $117.00.

 Dollar Tree announced that its Board of Directors has approved a share buyback program on Wednesday, March 3rd that permits the company to buyback $2.00 billion in shares.
 This buyback authorization permits the company to reacquire up to 7.9% of its shares through open market purchases.
 Shares buyback programs are often an indication that the company’s board believes its stock is undervalued.